 How to Pawn Gold Coins at the Nearest Pawn Shop

 Do you have gold coins sitting around in a safe deposit box?
 Not sure what to do with them?
 It’s unfortunate that sometimes these inherited pieces need to be used to pay for living expenses, but gold coins can be very valuable.
-You can sell or pawn your gold coins at The Jewelers & Loan Co.
+You can sell or pawn your gold coins at The Jewelers & Coin CO.
 We purchase Indian Gold Coins, African Gold Coins, Chinese Gold Coins, Mexican Gold Coins, Russian Gold Coins, Canadian Gold Coins, South American Gold Coins, United States gold coins, and more!

 There are numerous unique and rare coins that have value, including NGS, PCGC, Graded Investment Grade Coins, American Buffalo Coins, $20 Liberty Gold Coins, and “Double Eagles.”
 We keep an updated list of the current market value of these sought-after gold coins and can make you a cash offer or let you know how much they are worth to pawn.

 Do you have gold charm bracelets that you don’t wear?
 These items can be a great choice for short term pawn loans.
 We will separate your gold charms and bracelets by karat purity, as the bracelet may be higher quality than the individual charms.
 This gets you more money for the gold items you have.

 We will sort your gold items by karat purity, check the current spot price of gold, and then give you a no-obligation offer for your gold bracelet to pawn or sell.